Nevenall/remark-containers/README.md

 #### `type`

 A single word string identifying the type of this container.
-Any markdown of the form `::: {type}` will match this container.
+Any markdown of the form `::: {type}` will use this custom transform.

 #### `element`